vighneshiyer/research-notes/power_tool.md

 ## Prior Work

+The problem: I have RTL and a PDK.
+I have a RTL waveform.
+I want to know how much power is consumed by every bit of my circuit, and I want to know it *fast*.

 ### The Big 4

 Every big EDA tool vendor (Cadence, Synopsys, Siemens, Ansys) offers a variant of this kind of tool.